tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/instruments-mapping.md

 ![Rytmik Logo](./images/Rytmik.png)

-The first line of the Arturia Keyboad LCD should display "Rytmik" follow by "Level" or "FX" depending which variation is active.
+The first line of the Arturia Keyboard LCD should display "Rytmik" follow by "Level" or "FX" depending which variation is active.
 The second line display the preset name.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |